 The ageing metal pipework is now being replaced by new, more durable plastic pipes, to ensure a safe and reliable supply of gas to customers now while getting the network ready to transport alternative greener fuels in the future.

-The work will start on 3rd April 2023 and is expected to last for 2 weeks.
-It has been planned in collaboration with Calderdale Council.
+The project is due to start on Friday 13th September and is expected to take approximately 5 weeks to complete.
+It has been planned in collaboration with Wakefield Council.

 “We want to assure residents and road users that we will be working hard to complete this essential scheme as safely and as quickly as possible.”